Help Center

 OLED theme

-The Android app offers an OLED-optimized theme with true black backgrounds for AMOLED screens.
+The mobile apps offer an OLED-optimized theme with true black backgrounds for OLED screens.
 Go to Settings and select OLED mode.
 You can further customize individual colors (top bar, background, buttons, text, and accent) in the OLED Theme Settings screen.

 Offline access

-The Android app caches your recently viewed documents and templates locally.
+The mobile apps cache your recently viewed documents and templates locally.
 If you lose connectivity, you can still browse cached content.
 New recordings are queued and will upload automatically when you're back online.
 Up to 5 retry attempts are made for any failed uploads.

 Macros